TommyScribble/feedback-popup/README.md

 ### Development Server

-- `yarn start` will run the app's development server at [http://localhost:3000](http://localhost:3000) and a devlopment API at [http://localhost:3005](http://localhost:3005), automatically reloading the page on every JS change.
+- `pnpm start` will run the app's development server at [http://localhost:3000](http://localhost:3000) and a devlopment API at [http://localhost:3005](http://localhost:3005), automatically reloading the page on every JS change.
-- `yarn gulp` will proxy the server to [http://localhost:3001](http://localhost:3001), compile the SCSS and automatically reload the page on every SCSS change

 ### Dev API